Beckdotan/Wink/README.md

 # Wink

-An android app that help couples to keet the fire going.
+An android app that help couples to "keep the fire going".
 We allow the coule communicate in a way they have never done before by sending beautiful "notes" to each other.
 A note is like an instagram story (including pictures gif text drawing and more.